Are you eligible for a Belcourt Brosseau Métis Award?

 Applicants will be advised of the status of their application by email in late June of each year.
 Each applicant will be advised whether or not they have been successful in receiving a BBMA Award.
 Edmonton Community Foundation will notify accepting post-secondary institutions of any Belcourt Brosseau Métis Award recipients once all award conditions have been fulfilled by the applicant.
 Awards are normally paid directly to the institution for tuition and fees.

 In general, eligible programs of study should not start before August 1st.
 No part of any award issued by the Edmonton Community Foundation can be applied to amounts owing from previous years.
 Applicants may re-apply in subsequent years, but each application is for a single school year only.

 Who is an Alberta resident?

-Awards are only open to residents of Alberta.
-Where residency is questionable, the awards panel may consider time lived in Alberta, demonstration of connection to Alberta, and stated intent to remain in or return to Alberta.
-Notwithstanding the above, the awards committee may in exceptional circumstances, in their discretion, grant an award to a non-resident of Alberta.
+Awards are only open to Alberta Métis who are residents of Alberta.
+Where residency may be unclear, the awards panel may consider time lived in Alberta, demonstration of connection to Alberta, and stated intent to remain in or return to Alberta.

 What schools and programs are eligible?

 Awards can be used at any public university, college, or technical institute in Alberta, as well at any private institution or vocational school accredited by Alberta Learning Information Service .
 Awards may be provided to students attending school outside Alberta (but within Canada) when circumstances warrant (e.g. when a program is not offered in Alberta); applicants should clearly address why they have selected their school of choice.
 For schools outside Alberta, institutions must be equivalently accredited.

 An applicant’s program of study must lead to a recognized undergraduate degree, applied degree, diploma, or certificate.